-O-RAN (Open RAN) is a term used for industry-wide standards for RAN (Radio Access Network) interfaces that support interoperation between vendors’ equipment and offer network flexibility at a lower cost.
-The main purpose of open RAN is to have an interoperability standard for RAN elements including non-proprietary white box hardware and software from different vendors.
-Network operators that opt for RAN elements with standard interfaces can avoid being stuck with one vendor’s proprietary hardware and software.
+O RAN (Open RAN) refers to industry-wide standards for RAN (Radio Access Network) interfaces; it supports interoperation between vendors’ equipment.
+As a result, the technology offers network flexibility at a lower cost.
+Primarily, open RAN enables an interoperability standard for RAN elements.
+And that includes interoperability for non-proprietary white box hardware and software from different vendors.
+Therefore, network operators opting for RAN elements with standard interfaces can change their vendors without changing their hardware and software.

-The Open RAN standards aim to change the siloed nature of the RAN market, where a bunch of RAN vendors only offer equipment and software that is totally proprietary.
-This reduces flexibility and interoperability
+The ORAN standards will change the confidential nature of the RAN market, where RAN vendors have proprietary equipment and software.

 The advantages of O-RAN (Open RAN) are manifold.
 An open environment means an expanded ecosystem, with more vendors providing the building blocks.
 In O-RAN, there is more innovation and more options for the operators.
 They can also add new services.

 Some of the other benefits include more market competition and customer choice, lower equipment costs, and improved network performance.